Generative quantum eigensolver with constrained circuit-cutting overhead: Introduction

 Inspired by the remarkable success of large language models (LLMs) and their underlying transformer architectures in a wide range of domains (e.g.,~\cite{vaswani2017attention, radford2019language, dosovitskiy2021imageworth16x16words, zhao2021pointtransformer}), the application of LLMs to quantum circuit generation has become an active area of research in recent years~\cite{nakaji2024generative, daimon2024quantum, minami2025generative, tyagin2025qaoa, ueda2025optimizing, jern2025fine}.
 Among these studies, the generative quantum eigensolver (GQE)~\cite{nakaji2024generative} has been proposed as a method that offers as many potential applications and as much flexibility as VQAs, while avoiding the problem of barren plateaus.
 The GQE is also a hybrid quantum-classical algorithm that iteratively trains a classical generative machine learning model by monitoring the outputs of the quantum circuits that the model produces, until the model can generate the desired circuit.
-In the original GQE reference~\cite{nakaji2024generative}, {\it logit-matching} is proposed as both the training strategy and the loss function.
-In ref.~\cite{minami2025generative}, where an input-dependent GQE named conditional-GQE is proposed, direct preference optimization (DPO)~\cite{rafailov2024directpreferenceoptimizationlanguage, xu2024contrastivepreferenceoptimizationpushing} is employed instead of the logit-matching.
-DPO is a method proposed to fine-tune a pre-trained LLM to align with the human preferences.
-Specifically, labeling two samples generated by the pre-trained LLM with either {\it preferable} or {\it non-preferable} is performed by humans in advance (i.e., one sample is preferable and the other is non-preferable), and then the pre-trained LLM is updated so that the probability of producing the preferable sample is maximized while that of producing the non-preferable sample is minimized.
-In ref.~\cite{minami2025generative}, DPO is used to train their LLM from scratch rather than fine-tuning a pre-trained model.
-The expectation value of a target Hamiltonian is computed for two circuits sampled from the model under training, and the circuit with the smaller expectation value is labeled as preferable and that with the larger expectation value is labeled as non-preferable, making it possible to train the model using DPO without the labeling process by humans.

-Because the original motivation of DPO is the fine-tuning of a pre-trained LLM, its loss function is defined such that the model parameters are little updated for sample pairs whose preferences are already correctly estimated by the model.
-However, during the pre-training and training phases of GQE, the model parameters should be persistently updated even for those correctly estimated sample pairs so that the model can generate even more preferable circuits.
-To achieve this, we propose Persistent-DPO (P-DPO), a new variant of DPO.
-We implement GQE with a transformer decoder~\cite{vaswani2017attention, radford2019language} following ref.~\cite{nakaji2024generative}, and perform the ground state search experiment on the $\mathrm{BeH_2^{}}$ molecule.
-We observe that P-DPO achieves a lower energy than DPO.

-The pre-training and training phases of GQE described in ref.~\cite{nakaji2024generative} can be categorized as offline and online learning, respectively.
-We introduce a hybrid approach that combines offline and online learning during the training phase.
-We observe that the hybrid approach helps achieve lower energy both in DPO and P-DPO, and the effect is particularly pronounced in the latter case.